mulithemuli/javascript-fiddles/README.md

 is required there will be a .css file as well.

 When a fiddle has more than one implementation there will be a .html, .js and .css for each one of them.
+To avoid duplicate code or style declarations the similar parts are extracted to a single file in each folder.